Classics and Modern Languages

 • Ancient or modern philosophy

-• Duration: Always 5 years, regardless of prior Latin/Greek knowledge.
+Duration: Always 5 years, regardless of prior Latin or Greek experience.

-• You sit Honour Moderations (Mods) in the second year (around Easter), the same as Classics students.
+Students sit Honour Moderations (Mods) in the second year (around Easter), following the same structure as Classics students.

 Assessments by Stage